The Chart for NIO Inc. (NIO) Is Flashing Mixed Signals

-NIO Inc. (NYSE:NIO) went down by -1.50% from its latest closing price compared to the recent 1-year high of $66.99.
-The company’s stock price has collected -3.88% of loss in the last five trading sessions.
-Press Release reported on 04/09/21 that Thinking about trading options or stock in Apple, Carnival Corp, Nio, Pfizer, or Snap?
+NIO Inc. (NYSE:NIO) went up by 1.21% from its latest closing price compared to the recent 1-year high of $66.99.
+The company’s stock price has collected -5.33% of loss in the last five trading sessions.
+Barron’s reported on 04/16/21 that NIO and Other Chinese EV Stocks Had a Brutal Week.
+Here’s Why.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.